BeanstalkFarms/Beanstalk-Analytics/README.md

 ## Application Architecture

 This application consists of

-- A frontend application (next.js) contained in various top level directories.
+- A frontend (next.js).
   - The frontend ingests and visualizes data created by the serverless backend.
 - Google Cloud Platform Infrastructure
   - A GCP storage bucket containing vega-lite schemas and other application data.
-- A serverless backend in `serverless`
+- A serverless api
-  - A single http request handler is defined in `serverless/main.py`.
-This handler serves as a router that routes incoming requests to the appropriate internal handler function.
+  - Responds to frontend requests, manages objects in the storage bucket.

 ## Contributor Documentation